What’s covered on the City of Los Angeles, CA Contractor Living Wage Poster?

 - An employee may file a civil lawsuit against his/her employer for failure to pay wages, failure to comply with health benefits requirements and retaliation, or the employee may file a complaint with the City.

 Notice & Recordkeeping

-- The Los Angeles, CA Living Wage Poster must be posted at the job site in a location where employees can easily view it.
+- The City of Los Angeles, CA Contractor Living Wage Poster must be posted at the job site in a location where employees can easily view it.
 It covers the current living wage rate (with benefits and without health benefits), days off, and the required disclosure of Earned Income Credit (EIC) information.

 - The notice is provided in English, Spanish, Tagalog, Chinese, Japanese, Vietnamese, and Korean.